donet-server/donet/docs/01-Introduction.md

 - **DoId**

   Distributed Object Identifier.
-This is a **32-bit long identifier** that is generated at runtime to identify a Distributed Object that exists in the State Server.
+This is a **32-bit long identifier** that is generated by the server at runtime to identify a Distributed Object that exists in the State Server.

 - **DC**